sheltermanager/asm3/doc/manual/csvimportfields.rst

     The payment method to use (should correspond to a payment method in your database, eg: Cash) DONATIONTYPE
     The payment type to use (should correspond to a payment type in your database).
+MEDICALNAME
+    The name of the medical regimen for this line MEDICALDOSAGE
+    The dosage of the medical regimen
+MEDICALGIVENDATE
+    The date the medical regimen started (only one-off treatment regimens can be created via import) MEDICALCOMMENTS
+    Any comments on the medical regimen
 MOVEMENTTYPE
     The type of movement for this line (1 = Adoption, 2 = Foster, 3 = Transfer, 4 = Escaped, 5 = Reclaimed, 6 = Stolen, 7 = Released to Wild, 8 = Moved to Retailer.
 If MOVEMENTTYPE is not specified, but a MOVEMENTDATE has been given, ASM will default the type to adoption.
 MOVEMENTDATE